WBC GM Guidelines

 To apply to be a GameMaster (GM) at the World Boardgaming Championships (WBC) submit a valid Event Form to BPA via the Internet or via postal mail to the Boardgame Players Association (BPA), 1541 Redfield Road, Bel Air, MD 21015.
 All applications are subject to acceptance by the BPA.
 If you have any questions, contact BPA at conventiondirector@boardgamers.org.
 Deadlines are as follows:

 • New GM for New Event: If, by Nov.
-30, a GM volunteers to run an event that was not offered in in the previous year, that event will be listed on the Trial Ballot.
+20, a GM volunteers to run an event that was not offered in the previous year, that event will be listed on the Trial Ballot.
 Review the Orphans Page to determine if an event requires an Event Form to be listed on the ballot.
 Any Event that was run the previous year, but that did not attain Century Status, will be listed on the ballot, regardless of Event Form submission.

 Let’s work our way down the Event Form and explain everything there is to know about GMing at WBC.
 Event forms should be submitted as early as possible.